rafardzp/Job-Offer-Web-Scraper/README.md

 NOTES:

-1. You might need to adjust the HTML parser depending on your location or wesite language.
+1. You might need to adjust the HTML parser depending on your location or website language.
 The scraper provided here is adapted to spanish.
 2. The URL must be passed as a string.

 ---